Everest Base Camp - Chola Pass - Gokyo Trek

 Lunch and dinner on the Ebc Chola Pass Gokyo trek to Everest Base Camp are a delicious adventure in themselves.
 Dal Bhat, a traditional Nepali cuisine, is a popular choice among trekkers due to its low cost and high-calorie content.
 But the variety does not end there.
 Tea houses cater to a wide range of tastes, with classic dishes such as fried rice, chicken curries, and even burgers and pizzas.
 Noodle enthusiasts can have stir-fried noodles or cheesy pasta meals.

-After a day of hiking, dinner becomes a joyous occasion, with tea houses broadening their menus to include a broader selection of familiar favorites as well as local specialties.
+After a day of hiking, dinner becomes a joyous occasion, with tea houses broadening their menus to include a broader selection of familiar favourites as well as local specialties.
 So, whether you crave a hearty Dal Bhat or a soothing slice of pizza, the EBC luxury journey delivers a great and satisfying refill after each adventure-filled day.

 Everest Base Camp Chola Pass Trek Fundamentals: